Geffers/Install-Desktop/README.md

 # Install-Desktop

+Make a backup of your system before running this script

 Auto Install Desktop to Raspian Lite

+You may be running Raspian Lite headless, on occasions it can be handy to access your Pi using a GUI via VNC and this script will install a minimal version of the Desktop, it will also add and enable VNC on port 5900.
+If you require any extra programs they will have to be installed using sudo apt install <program> .

-Raspian Desktop has two versions, there is the option to have recommened software or just Desktop.
+This is an economic installation of the Desktop as the two that are available from the Raspberry Pi web site has two versions, there is an option to have recommened software or just Desktop and a few accessories.
 The former is a bigger download and installation, the latter lacks some of the programs that many users never use.

-This script will add the Desktop to Raspian Lite and enable VNC on port 5900.
-It will be an economical install as not even a browser will be there by default but can be installed easily using apt install <package>